Cyclic permutation

-In mathematics, and in particular in group theory, a cyclic permutation (or cycle) is a permutation of the elements of some set X which maps the elements of some subset S of X to each other in a cyclic fashion, while fixing (that is, mapping to themselves) all other elements of X. If S has k elements, the cycle is called a k-cycle.
-Cycles are often denoted by the list of their elements enclosed with parentheses, in the order to which they are permuted.
+In mathematics, and in particular in group theory, a cyclic permutation is a permutation consisting of a single cycle.
+In some cases, cyclic permutations are referred to as cycles; if a cyclic permutation has k elements, it may be called a k-cycle.
+Some authors widen this definition to include permutations with fixed points in addition to at most one non-trivial cycle.
+In cycle notation, cyclic permutations are denoted by the list of their elements enclosed with parentheses, in the order to which they are permuted.

-For example, given X = {1, 2, 3, 4}, the permutation (1, 3, 2, 4) that sends 1 to 3, 3 to 2, 2 to 4 and 4 to 1 (so S = X) is a 4-cycle, and the permutation (1, 3, 2) that sends 1 to 3, 3 to 2, 2 to 1 and 4 to 4 (so S = {1, 2, 3} and 4 is a fixed element) is a 3-cycle.
-On the other hand, the permutation that sends 1 to 3, 3 to 1, 2 to 4 and 4 to 2 is not a cyclic permutation because it separately permutes the pairs {1, 3} and {2, 4}.
+For example, the permutation (1 3 2 4) that sends 1 to 3, 3 to 2, 2 to 4 and 4 to 1 is a 4-cycle, and the permutation (1 3 2)(4) that sends 1 to 3, 3 to 2, 2 to 1 and 4 to 4 is considered a 3-cycle by some authors.
+On the other hand, the permutation (1 3)(2 4) that sends 1 to 3, 3 to 1, 2 to 4 and 4 to 2 is not a cyclic permutation because it separately permutes the pairs {1, 3} and {2, 4}.

-The set S is called the orbit of the cycle.
-Every permutation on finitely many elements can be decomposed into cycles on disjoint orbits.
+For the wider definition of a cyclic permutation, allowing fixed points, these fixed points each constitute trivial orbits of the permutation, and there is a single non-trivial orbit containing all the remaining points.
+This can be used as a definition: a cyclic permutation (allowing fixed points) is a permutation that has a single non-trivial orbit.
+Every permutation on finitely many elements can be decomposed into cyclic permutations whose non-trivial orbits are disjoint.

-The individual cyclic parts of a permutation are also called cycles, thus the second example is composed of a 3-cycle and a 1-cycle (or fixed point) and the third is composed of two 2-cycles, and denoted (1, 3) (2, 4).
+The individual cyclic parts of a permutation are also called cycles, thus the second example is composed of a 3-cycle and a 1-cycle (or fixed point) and the third is composed of two 2-cycles.

 Definition

-A permutation is called a cyclic permutation if and only if it has a single nontrivial cycle (a cycle of length > 1).
+There is not widespread consensus about the precise definition of a cyclic permutation.
+Some authors define a permutation σ of a set X to be cyclic if "successive application would take each object of the permuted set successively through the positions of all the other objects", or, equivalently, if its representation in cycle notation consists of a single cycle.
+Others provide a more permissive definition which allows fixed points.

+A nonempty subset S of X is a cycle of $\sigma$ if the restriction of $\sigma$ to S is a cyclic permutation of S. If X is finite, its cycles are disjoint, and their union is X. That is, they form a partition, called the cycle decomposition of $\sigma.$ So, according to the more permissive definition, a permutation of X is cyclic if and only if X is its unique cycle.